 Carrols Restaurant Group has authorized the filing of a registration statement with the Securities and Exchange Commission ("SEC") that would permit the sale of shares of its common stock in a proposed IPO.
 In connection with the proposed IPO, the Company authorized a 11.288 for one stock split on November 21, 2006 and authorized the increase in the number of shares of its authorized common stock and preferred stock.
-The stock split and the increase in authorized shares will be effective immediately preceding the pricing of the IPO.
+The stock split and the increase in authorized shares became effective on December 8, 2006 when the Company filed its Restated Certificate of Incorporation with the Secretary of State of Delaware.
 Accordingly, all references to share and per share amounts related to common stock and stock options included in the consolidated financial statements and accompanying notes have been adjusted to reflect the stock split and change in the number of authorized shares on a retroactive basis.
 The stock split has been retroactively applied to the Company's consolidated financial statements.